Yu Hayami: Career

-2011 Musical “Heroine” played Nana

-2019 Musical “Annie” played Ms. Hannigan

-In 2008, she starred as the Captain General in the Tokusatsu series Tomica Hero: Rescue Force.

 Hayami is a co-host alongside Master Chef Tatsuo Saito on the NHK program Dining with the Chef, which airs internationally on NHK World.
 Together, they present the basics and importance of Japanese cuisine.

+In 2017, the unit Cutie☆Mommy was renewed, this time with Hiroko Moriguchi replacing Chiemi Hori, and was renamed Cutie☆MoriMori.
+In February 2024, the unit released a new single, entitled "Soro Soro Fuyu desu nee" (It's almost winter, isn't it?), produced by Noritake Kinashi and written by George Tokoro.
+The single was billed to each singer individually (particularly on streaming sites such as RecoChoku and Apple Music).

 Personal life

-Hayami was married to Tomio Fukuda in 1996, and has two daughters.
+Hayami is married and has two daughters.